thommee/react-common-state-hooks/docs/basic-usage.md

     export { rootReducer };
     ```
-Now, you can use them in any place of your application:
+Now, you can use them anywhere in your application:

 ```typescript title="MyComponent.tsx"
 import { useValue } from './inMemoryStateHooks';